chrisdean258/vimrc/cheatsheet.md

 	L           - put cursor at bottomk of page (change cursor position)

 	%           - jump to corresponding item (e.g. closing brace)

-	^w          - jump to split window
-	^w<dir>     - jump to split window in given direction
 </pre>

 Using Tags